Chi Cheng (musician): Personal life

-Automobile crash and coma
+Car crash and coma

-Cheng was seriously injured in an automobile crash in Seaside, California, on November 4, 2008, while returning from his brother's memorial service.
+Cheng was seriously injured in an automobile crash in Santa Clara, California, on November 4, 2008, while returning from his brother's memorial service.
 Cheng was traveling with his sister, Mae, when their vehicle flipped three times after hitting another car going 60 mph.
 Cheng, who was in the passenger seat, was not wearing a seat belt and was ejected from the vehicle.
 Mae was wearing a seatbelt and sustained minor injuries.
 She attended to Cheng, holding his head until two off-duty paramedics rendered aid.
 They were able to insert a tube into Cheng's throat to help him breathe until the ambulance arrived, an action that doctors later said helped him survive.
 The crash left Cheng in a coma.

 In February 2009, Deftones announced that they would perform as scheduled at the Bamboozle Left music festival in April, with their friend Sergio Vega (formerly of Quicksand) filling in for Cheng on stage.
-Vega eventually became Cheng's full-time replacement.
+Vega eventually became Cheng's full-time replacement up until 2021.

 The website Oneloveforchi.com was created in March to help raise funds for Cheng and his medical expenses, where fans could donate to help towards an initial target of $20,000 (later raised to $50,000, $100,000 and then again to $500,000 in 2010).
 Fans could also read personal blogs and comments from the Cheng family, and record a message that would be played to Cheng to further speed his recovery.
 In late April, PETA announced that 20% of the income from a "Happy Families, Not Happy Meals" T-shirt designed by Chi would go to the One Love for Chi foundation.
 There was also a "Get well soon" card on MySpace for Cheng that fans from all over the world could sign by posting comments.
 Fans and some rock celebrities posted comments, including Sonic Youth, Thursday, The Used, Ill Niño, and Limp Bizkit's Fred Durst.

 On April 26, 2009, Cheng was readmitted to ICU following a near-fatal sepsis infection; he survived the infection following treatment and was released from ICU about a week later.
 Following the release, a rumor started to spread in early May that Cheng had awakened fully from his coma but this was denied on oneloveforchi.com, stating that Cheng was in a semi-conscious state.
 On August 18, Cheng underwent surgery to replace a bone flap in his skull that had been removed after the crash, in order to relieve intracranial pressure.